M-Raja/M-Raja/README.md

 <div><br>

   <p align="center">
-Hey there, I'm <b>Raja </b> !
-I'm a tech enthusiast, passionate about innovation and creating solutions through Cyber security.
+Hey there!
+I'm <b>Raja</b>, a tech enthusiast passionate about innovation and cybersecurity solutions.
 On the side, I also  create content, and share knowledge about open source, Ethical Hacking , Linux and more

   </p>